-G) Route 29 North Corridor Study with Rural Component
+A) North 29 Corridor Study with Rural Component

 Roadway improvements are complete or scheduled for construction along US Highway 29 North in Albemarle County and in Greene County.
 Traffic concerns continue in areas that are both urban and rural north of Airport Road in Albemarle County to the Cedar Grove Road area of Greene County.
-The MPO working with the TJPDC Rural Transportation will initiate a study for safety & congestion along the unimproved areas of US 29.
-This project is projected to run into FY 22.
+The MPO began working with the TJPDC Rural Transportation Program to initiate a study for safety & congestion along the unimproved areas of US 29.
+This project began in FY21 and continues into FY22.